 - Since two different entities exist, a transfer to a Michigan-based manufacturing firm could be taxable (if not exempt for industrial processing or exempt for another reason).
 If the transferor is licensed or required to be licensed for Michigan Sales Tax, the transferor is responsible for collecting and remitting sales tax.
-If the transferor is not licensed or required to be licensed for Michigan Sales Tax, the transferee is responsible for remitting use tax. - The tax base is selling price on the date of transfer.
+If the transferor is not licensed or required to be licensed for Michigan Sales Tax, the transferer is responsible for collecting and remitting sales Tax, the transferer is responsible for required to be licensed for Michigan Sales Tax, the transferee is responsible for remitting use tax. - The tax base is selling price on the date of transfer.
 This is the value or price recorded in the purchaser's books, oftentimes representing the net book value at the time of transfer. - No credit is allowed for tax paid at the time of purchase by the transferring entity. - Tax is not due on the transfer of a business.
 See the UTA for what constitutes a transfer of a business and for exceptions to the definition.